Road Trip

 This time we are travelling through the Blue Mountains of Eastern Washington and the Wallawas of North East Oregon.
 Walter has wanted to explore them more extensively ever since he worked as a fruit tramp in the ‘70s.
 We’re following urges.
 Since we typically have had to travel in the winter in order to accommodate the farm seasons, we’ve developed a taste for travel in the cold when most attractions are closed and mostly locals are around.

 We drive back down to Joseph, go take a long look at Lake Wallow with its drifting clouds and patches of blue sky reflected in the cold water and then drive south towards Hell’s Canyon.
-We can’t make it far in that direction because of the ice and snow on the roads so we head down toward the isolated town of Imnaha, through beautiful dry gentle washboard hills, brown, buff and green blending with the red and rust of the mostly bare willows and native dogwood, with a wide stream meandering slowly at their foot.
+We can’t make it far in that direction because of the ice and snow on the roads.
+We decide to instead to head down toward the isolated town of Imnaha, through beautiful dry gentle washboard hills, brown, buff and green blending with the red and rust of the mostly bare willows and native dogwood, with a wide stream meandering slowly at their feet.
 Here it’s much warmer than higher up at Joseph.

 We stop off for lunch and a beer in the late afternoon at the tavern and store at Imnaha.
 It’s been there for over a hundred years.
 Now there are twenty-two people living in the town but folks are scattered around the valley and down the main road.
 The bartender is a trim woman with short blondish hair and a weathered face that she keeps pretty straight until she smiles at something a regular tells her.
 She’s relaxed and warmly friendly, moving constantly around the bar and into the back.
 Ken, her dad, comes in soon after we sat down at the bar where the collection of signs has been occupying my attention.
 I imagine that Ken is pretty prosperous, if not from farming of some kind then some kind of clever pandering.
 He’s open, wears an obvious charm with ease and is probably pretty smart.